MelodyNet/Godot-Roguelike-Tutorial-MelodyNetAPI/README.md

 3. Open Spotify (desktop/mobile app or web player) and start playing any random song.

 4. Start playing the game.
-The API should be called everytime a new floor starts, playing a new song on your Spotify.
+The API should be called every time a new floor starts, playing a new song on your Spotify.
 Normal floors will play a happy song, while boss floors will play motivational songs.
+If you look at the output window in Godot Engine you will also see what mood is being requested and what the response code and track ID are.